 The Princess Islands are a combination of nine islands off the Asian coast of Istanbul, in the Sea of Marmara.
 Regular or fast passenger ferries operate to the four of these islands from different parts of the city; from Bostanci, Kadikoy and Kartal neighborhoods on the Asian side, from Sirkeci and Kabatas neighborhoods on the European side.
-Motorists are not permitted on the islands except the ones belonging to the local municipality for public works, therefore you have to walk or rent a bicycle or horse-drawn carriage (fayton in Turkish), even a donkey.
+Motorists are not permitted on the islands except the ones belonging to the local municipality for public works, therefore you have to walk or rent a bicycle.
 Many local people in Istanbul own or rent their summer houses, or just go there at the weekends for swimming in the tiny beaches and for picnicking.

 These four islands are called in general as Adalar (Islands) in Turkish and their names are; Büyükada, Heybeliada, Burgazada, and Kinaliada.
 Sedefada is the fifth inhabited island but it isn't much popular as the other ones, there is a very small settlement on it.
 Beside these, Tavsan Adasi and Sivriada have no settlements on them; meanwhile Kasik Adasi is a private island.
 There is also Yassiada, or named as "Demokrasi ve Ozgurlukler adasi" (Democracy and Freedom island) since 2013, whitnessed a tragic moment in our recent history when one of our early Republic period prime ministers, Adnan Menderes, was sentenced to death penalty after spending his last days of life in a prison on this island.
 Today, the island is completely rennovated and opened in May 2020 as a convention center, small hotel, and a democracy museum to remember those dark pages of political history in 1960's.